 Laughing in the Face of Death – series

-This is the first time this iconic ‘Laughing in the Face of Death’ series have been made publicly available.
+This is the first time the original artworks of this iconic ‘Laughing in the Face of Death’ series have been made publicly available.

-‘Laughing in the Face of Death’ is a collection of five masterpieces which Tashi has illuminated to his own representation; drawn from his training in Tibetan Buddhist philosophy and iconography.
+‘Laughing in the Face of Death’ is a collection of five masterpieces which Tashi has illuminated; drawn from his training in Tibetan Buddhist philosophy and iconography.

 Impermanence is a fundamental truth.
-Facing this truth; Tibetan Buddhists generally have a more accepting and positive attitude toward the inevitability of death.
+In the face this truth; Tibetan Buddhists generally have a more accepting and positive attitude toward the inevitability of death.
 The skull in Tibetan iconography represents impermanence and often depicted laughing.

 The Tibetan laughing skull was Tashi’s initial inspiration for the five skull series, which show happy, almost manic grinning skulls.
 Each of these emanating a different emotion, from a wrathful through to a more peaceful expression.

-This set of paintings migrate from the black skull of death through to re-birth symbolised by the blossoming blue skull.
+This set of paintings migrate in an ordered succession, from the black skull of death through to re-birth symbolised by the blossoming blue skull.
 This ‘between stage’ is known as the bardo in Tibetan.

 Each of these different negative emotions can also be explained as transformative opportunities, from these five ‘mind poisons’ into ‘five wisdoms’, which each are affiliated with the Five ‘Buddha families’.